Perspective published on May 3, 2022

 - Perhaps the greatest disadvantage of laddered portfolios is the lack of active management of maturity and duration.

 Some investors want conservative municipal bond management.
-The problem is that conservative often means inactive.
-A bond is purchased and usually held until it matures, is downgraded or called.
-Investment decisions are made solely in reaction to such events and new purchases are restricted to specific maturities regardless of the prevailing market conditions.
+The problem is that conservative may mean inactive.
+A bond is purchased and held until it matures, is downgraded or called.
+Investment decisions are made solely in reaction to such events.
+New purchases are restricted to specific maturities regardless of prevailing market conditions.

 Breckinridge believes that municipal bond portfolio management should be proactive.
-The municipal market’s large size and diversity offer greater potential inefficiencies than is commonly recognized.
-There are countless opportunities to improve a portfolio’s performance and manage risks.
+The municipal market is large and diverse.
+It offers greater potential inefficiencies.
+There are opportunities to improve a portfolio’s performance and manage risks.
 In our opinion, attentive, ongoing portfolio management that takes into account an ever-changing municipal market is required.

-When the missed opportunities and transactional costs of passive management are taken into account, we believe that professional active management offers significant advantages over passive.
+When missed opportunities and transactional costs of passive management are considered, we believe that professional active management offers significant advantages over passive.

 BRECKINRIDGE OFFERS THE FOLLOWING:

 Broad Dealer Network

 Two main benefits of institutional management are improved market access and trade execution.
 With hundreds of active municipal bond dealers, more than one million outstanding municipal securities, and limited transaction and pricing history, determining the fair value of a municipal bond can be difficult.
 Furthermore, the municipal market is dominated by unsophisticated buyers, complex security structures and the lack of a central exchange.
 Trading in the municipal market requires specialized expertise.

 Breckinridge traded bonds with over 100 municipal bond dealers for 12 months ending December 2021.
 In a negotiated market, having broad access and putting dealers in competition are crucial actions when purchasing or selling a municipal security.